WesleyDRobinson/nextTrain/README.md

 <img src="http://i.imgur.com/WNoW4Yc.png"></img>

-Created for a 2 day "hackathon" at Fullstack, it prompted and took the award of "Most Solopsistic"
+Created for a 2 day hackathon at Fullstack, it prompted and took the award of "Most Solopsistic"

 This page does one thing.
 It tells you when the next Manhattan bound L train will depart from Morgan Ave.